 Unlike grapes used in the production of wine, rice does not contain sugar.
 Before fermentation can occur, the rice starch must, much like beer malt, be converted into sugar.

-Unlike malt in beer, however, sake rice does not contain amylase.
-This enzyme is needed to move the conversion process forward.
+Unlike malt in beer, sake rice does not contain amylase.
+Sake brewers need this enzyme to move the conversion process forward.

-To combat this, sake brewers add koji (aspergillus oryzae), a special mold that contains all the enzymes needed to convert the rice starches into sugar, multiply the yeast, and start fermentation.
+To combat this, sake brewers add koji (aspergillus oryzae).
+This special mold contains all the enzymes needed to convert the rice starches into sugar.
+Only then can the yeast multiply to start the fermentation process.

-Whereas beer brewers separate saccharification (sugar conversion) and fermentation, both of these steps happen simultaneously in sake brewing.
+Beer brewers separate saccharification (sugar conversion) and fermentation.
+In sake brewing, both of these steps happen at the same time.

 This causes sake to achieve an alcohol content of about 20% alcohol by volume (ABV) during the brewing process.